ConSpd/concurrent-RPC-server/README.md

 # RPC server

+RPC (Remote Procedure Call) in C lets programs execute functions on remote computers as if they were local.
+It simplifies building distributed systems by handling network communication complexities.
 The server process can handle multiple client requests and deals with the following services.

 A client sends a number $a \in \mathbb{R}$ and a vector $Y = (y_1, y_2, ..., y_n) \in \mathbb{N}$ where $n$ is defined by the user.
 Afterwards it offers the following services.